 Almost an exact copy of the loggias in the Vatican Palace, the loggias combine an excellent combination of architecture, sculpture and painting.
-There are 13 identical sections, each containing its own vault and showing various scenes from the bible from a Renaissance artist’s perspective.
+There are 13 identical sections, each containing its own vault and showing various scenes from the Bible from a Renaissance artist’s perspective.

 3. Paul Gauguin

 The majority of Gauguin’s works displayed are from his stay in French Polynesia.
-One of his most viewed works is the Conversation (Les Parau Parau).
-The Gauguin room is located in the recently-opened General Staff Building – additional entrance ticket required – which is located opposite the Hermitage on Palace Square.
-The museum features 19th-century paintings, Impressionist and Postmodernist art works from famous collections of Sergei Shchukin and Ivan Morozov, as well as collections of Russian and European decorative and applied arts.
+One of his most viewed works is The Conversation (Les Parau Parau).
+The Gauguin room is located in the General Staff Building – additional entrance ticket required – which is located opposite the Hermitage on Palace Square.
+The museum features 19th-century paintings, Impressionist and Postmodernist art works from the celebrated collections of Sergei Shchukin and Ivan Morozov, as well as collections of Russian and European decorative and applied arts.
 The building also has exhibitions of modern European art, as well as the Museum of Guards Regiments and halls devoted to Carl Fabergé.

 4. “Music” by Henri Matisse